Supplement Truck Driving School with YouTube

 Allie Knight: With more than 28,000 subscribers, Allie Knight offers a view into the life of a woman in the trucking industry, offering videos that play out more like a video journal of her time as a truck driver than an instructional routine.
 Still, she occasionally takes questions from her subscribers, and offers a valuable perspective on trucking.

 Trucker Josh Vlog: Trucker Josh is a Canadian trucker who travels with his dog Diesel, who offers slice-of-life vids on the daily intricacies of the business, including interacting with commenters and offering shout-outs while doing things like laundry on the day off, lamenting the price of fuel, and visiting landmarks on his journeys.
 He also charts his progress on the map

 Ike Stephens: Offering a more opinionated approach to trucking vloggers, Ike Stephens offers the some of the same on-the-job observations as other drivers, but also has a section called “Bonehead Truckers” where he calls out drivers who are behaving badly.
 The variety of content Stephens provides can be a tremendous advantage to truckers, and offers a voice of the industry that many truckers believe to be valuable.

-Exploring the content of a variety of sources representing the trucking community has substantial benefits for trucking students, offering them exposure to their industry, helping them absorb the rules, regulations, and terminology associated with the job, and helping them get into the “trucking mindset.”
+Exploring the content of a variety of sources representing the trucking community could be a resource for trucking students and offer them exposure to their industry.
+It’s one way to help absorb the rules, regulations, and terminology associated with the job, and helping get into the “trucking mindset.”